thecodersclub-mce/quiztopia/README.md

   * **Submission Success Animation**: A pleasant tick mark animation appears upon successful form submission for both quiz and feedback.

   * **Google Sheets Integration**: Submits quiz and feedback form data directly to Google Sheets using a Google Apps Script web app (requires user setup).

+  * **Custom Styling (`styles.css`)**:

+      * **Consistent Theme**: Centralized styling ensures a cohesive look and feel across all pages.
+      * **"Liquid Glass" Secondary Menu**: Features a uniquely styled secondary navigation menu (`.button-container` and `.nav-button`) with a transparent, gradient "liquid glass" effect.
+      * **Enhanced Responsiveness**: The secondary menu is specifically optimized to display all navigation buttons on a **single horizontal row** across various mobile screen sizes, maintaining a readable font size and preventing horizontal scrollbars.
+This may result in minor clipping of content on the very narrowest devices, a deliberate trade-off for the desired compact layout.

 -----